 Remembrance Day has become a significant and an official calendar of event in Labuan.
 Every year on Sunday closest to November 11, Remembrance Day ceremony is conducted in full military tradition to commemorate the ultimate sacrifice of 3,908 war heroes from Australia, United Kingdom, New Zealand, India and other Commonwealth Countries.

-Attractions near Labuan Remembrance Day 2019
+Other attractions nearby Labuan Remembrance Day 2019